-The current ARR/FTR design does not serve as an efficient way to ensure that load receives all the congestion revenues and has the ability to receive the auction revenues associated with rights to all the potential congestion revenues.
-Total ARR and self scheduled FTR revenue offset only 65.3, 90.3, 100.0, 50.0 and, if surplus through December 2018 were distributed, 74.2 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014/2015, 2015/2016, 2016/2017, 2017/2018 and the first seven months of 2018/2019 planning periods.
+The current ARR/FTR design does not serve as an efficient way to ensure that load receives all the congestion revenues, and has the ability to receive the auction revenues associated with rights to all the potential congestion revenues.
+Total ARR and self scheduled FTR revenue offset only 74.5 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market, for the 2011/2012 planning period through the 2016/2017 planning period, before the FERC decision to allocate balancing congestion and M2M payments to load.157 For the 2017/2018 planning period, after the implementation of the FERC decision to reallocate balancing congestion and M2M payments to load, ARR and self scheduled FTR revenue offset 50.0 percent of total congestion.
+For the first ten months of the 2018/2019 planning period, following the FERC decision to allocate some of the surplus to load, the offset was 81.5 percent.

-Overview: Section 12, Planning Generation Interconnection Planning
+Overview: Section 12, Planning

+Generation Interconnection Planning